Rudy Boesch: Post-Survivor fame

 Boesch earned $85,000 for his third-place finish on Survivor and shared the money with his three daughters.
 But such was the immediate impact of the show that Boesch hired two agents to manage his personal appearances, which included magazine covers, talk shows, television commercials, and Survivor discussion panels.
 Boesch was honored by both his hometown of Virginia Beach as well as by the Commonwealth of Virginia, where he received a standing ovation in the Virginia House of Delegates after they passed a resolution commending his service.

 In November 2000, Boesch was included in People magazine's annual "Sexiest Man Alive" issue as the "Sexiest Survivor", reflecting the number of female fans he had garnered.

 In February 2001, Blue Box Toys put out a 12 in action figure of Boesch for its Elite Force Military History collection.
 He was also licensed to appear in a Survivor slot machine from WMS Gaming, wherein (when it came out several years later) if you hit his bonus, it shows a clip of him from the show.
 His book The Book of Rudy: The Wit and Wisdom of Rudy Boesch, written with the assistance of Jeff Herman, was published later in 2001 and he went on a twelve-city book tour to promote it.
 Neither an account of his time on Survivor nor a full biography, it was instead a collection of thoughts on various subjects.

-In 2000, he appeared in the JAG television series episode "The Princess and the Petty Officer" as Rear Admiral (and then head of JAG) A.J.
-Chegwidden's Navy SEAL instructor.
+In 2000, he appeared in the JAG television series episode "The Princess and the Petty Officer" as Rear Admiral A.J.
+Chegwidden's former Navy SEAL instructor.
 In 2001 he hosted the History channel's Modern Marvels installment Survivor Guide Week.
 His role consisted of standing in a desert and introducing experts who explained how to cope in a variety of survival scenarios.
 Boesch later hosted Combat Missions, a Mark Burnett-produced reality series that aired on the USA Network in 2002.
 He served as the titular commandant of "Camp Windstorm", the garrison location in the Mojave Desert where the show took place.
 Variety wrote that his hosting duties were "one-dimensional" and that, "Looking menacing and acting rigorous, his only job is to explain rules and oversee discharges."

 As someone who would never consider an acting career, Boesch felt challenged with the scripted lines given to him both on JAG and Combat Missions.
 Citing his inability to memorize dialogue, he explained "anything over five words, I'm mumbling."
 He expressed that people recognized him wherever he goes, and that he was surprised his 15 minutes of fame had lasted this long.